 The Afternoon Tea arrived on an amazing London Eye inspired Afternoon Tea stand which made a fantastic photo opportunity!
 Our lovely waiter talked us through the menu and gave us a visual tour of London's most famous landmarks using the map provided on our table.

 The beautifully presented sandwiches included traditional fillings such as egg & cress, marinated cucumber creme fraiche, and the classic coronation chicken (which was particularly tasty!).
 All the sandwiches were freshly made and very flavoursome.

 You can immediately see that the pastry team at The Kensington Hotel have worked very hard to create a selection of pastries that pay homage to the Capital's iconic buildings, with each sweet treat looking like a work of art!
 I couldn't believe how detailed the Big Ben lemon curd tart looked and it certainly didn't scrimp on the flavour with the pastry delivering a zesty kick that tantalised the senses.
 However, as a chocolate lover, my favourite had to be The Gherkin which was a delicious white and dark chocolate ganache.

 Of course, I could not fail to mention the freshly baked scones which were perfectly formed.
 They served plain and fruit scones alongside Heather Hills Strawberry Jam and clotted cream.

 Overall, this was a truly unique Afternoon Tea experience in a friendly and relaxed atmosphere and served by wonderfully attentive and welcoming staff.
 If you're looking for a memorable Afternoon Tea in London, look no further than the 'London Landmarks' Afternoon Tea at The Kensington Hotel.

-London Landmarks Afternoon Tea at The Kensington Hotel is priced from £42 per person.
 Gluten Free and Vegan Afternoon Tea options are also available.
 For more information, please click here.